Kelo2000/OpenEMMA/README.md

         ```bash
         conda install nvidia/label/cuda-12.4.0::cuda-toolkit
         ```

+         Ensure you have cudatoolkit installed.
+If not, use the following command:
+        ```bash
+        pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu124
+        ```

         To install the core packages required for OpenEMMA, run the following command:
         ```bash
         pip install -r requirements.txt